DIAGNijmegen/website-content/content/pages/vacancies/Predicting_basal_cell_carcinoma_progression.md

 ![Incidence Basal cell carcinoma]({{ IMGURL }}/images/vacancies/Incidence_basal_cell_carcinoma.png)

-**Fig. 1:**  Incidence trends for the most common type of tumors per organ. (left) Basal cell carcinoma cases are registered since 2017. (right) In 2025, basal cell carcinoma was responsible for 1 third of all tumors overall and for 70% of all tumors of the skin.
+**Fig. 1:** Incidence for the most common type of tumors per organ. (left) Basal cell carcinoma cases are registered since 2017 and shows a strong upward trend. (right) In 2025, basal cell carcinoma was responsible for 1 third of all tumors overall and for 70% of all tumors of the skin.
 Source: IKNL

 ## Problem